Margaret8521/rimgtool/README.md

 - `sharpen`:
   - This function enhances the edges in the image and returns a sharper-looking image.
 At this moment, this function is restricted to gray-scale images only

-- `shrink`:
+- `crop`:
-  - A function that removes border pixels for image shrinking until the desired width and height are reached.
+  - A function that removes border pixels for image croping until the desired width and height are reached.